220 volt baseboard heater efficiency

 Because any electrical resistance heater is 100% efficient at converting electricity into heat (there is no other work the electricity can be put to in an electric heater, other than producing heat), either choice will cost about the same in terms of electricity consumption.
 My page on Energy efficient electric heaters explains this efficiency issue in more detail.

 Whether you change to a 220 volt heater or not is therefore a question of aesthetics, capacity, or other issues, not energy efficiency.
-If you don't want the clutter of two bulky space heaters in your kitchen addition, a baseboard heater will reduce that bulk significantly and you'll eliminate the risk of knocking a space heater over by accident (although many modern space heaters come with an automatic shutoff if they are toppled).
-If the two space heaters are doing an adequate job alread you won't need the extra capacity of a 220 volt heater, but if they are struggling to keep the room warm, a 220 volt baseboard heater will help.
+If you don’t want the clutter of two bulky space heaters in your kitchen addition, a baseboard heater will reduce that bulk significantly and you’ll eliminate the risk of knocking a space heater over by accident (although most space heaters have an automatic tip-over shutoff).
+If the two space heaters are doing an adequate job already, you won’t need the extra capacity of a 220 volt heater, but if they are struggling to keep the room warm, a 220 volt baseboard heater will help.
 The other thing to consider is that installing a 220 volt heater requires extra wiring and an extra 220 volt circuit on your breaker panel, which can add significant costs if you hire an electrician to do the job.
-(If you're handy yourself and have experience doing wiring, it's not that difficult a job, but be sure to understand the risks first.)
+(If you’re handy yourself and have experience doing wiring, it’s not that difficult a job, but be sure to understand the risks first.)